-(a) any loss or damage due to temporary unavailability of the Event Platform as per Clause 4.7;
+(a) any loss or damage due to temporary unavailability of the Event Platform as per Section 4.7;

 (b) any loss or damage caused by any content on the Event Platform (including content available to download or from third party links);

-(c) libelous or unlawful postings made on the Event Platform; or
+(c) libellous or unlawful postings made on the Event Platform; or

 (d) any postings on the Event Platform which infringe the intellectual property rights of others.

-14.2 You shall promptly produce, upon our request, evidence of the insurance cover required by Clause 14.1.
+You shall promptly produce, upon our request, evidence or proof of the insurance coverage required by Section 12.1

 (b) you or any other person takes a step with a view to: (i) you entering into a voluntary liquidation (other than a members' voluntary winding up for the purposes of a reconstruction of your affairs), presentation of a winding up petition, or dissolution; (ii) the appointment of an administrator, monitor, receiver, manager or administrative receiver or other encumbrancer over you, or the enforcement of any security over, the whole or any part of your assets or property, (iii) you proposing or entering a scheme, restructuring plan, reconstruction and arrangement, composition or other arrangement for the benefit of your creditors or a class of creditors; or (iv) the commencement of any procedure analogous to any of the above in any jurisdiction;